 - Gooseberries – check for pests.

-- There are organic slug pellets available in the shop to help guard against damage to newly planted runner beans and cabbage.
+- Slugs – There are organic slug pellets available in the shop to help guard against damage, the slugs are very hungry this time of year.

 - Harden off plants before planting out or they will go into shock and it will take a couple of weeks before they start growing again.

-- Straw strawberries, put straw, cardboard or polythene under plants to keep them off the soil.
+- Strawberries, put straw, cardboard or polythene under plants to keep them off the soil.